 Law firms call us regularly with job and internship openings.
 We email the information to current students and recent graduates.
 Qualified applicants contact the employers directly.
 Email email@example.com to be added to the list once you begin the Paralegal Certificate Program.
 The postings are for classroom students only as the positions are for Georgia Law trained paralegals and students.

-High school diploma or equivalent, completion of our Basic Skills Assessment and submission of the Program Application.
-Working knowledge of computers and access to a computer and the Internet are required.
+High school diploma or equivalent.
+Working knowledge of computers and access to a computer and the internet are required.

 (Day and evening classes offered!)